NathanWalker/ionic-nativescript/README.md

-## ngConf 2021 Angular Ionic app built with Capacitor + NativeScript
+## Angular Ionic app built with Capacitor + NativeScript

 This example app demonstrates the following: